UDOOboard/Vision-Docs/docs/04_Basic_Setup/03_Remote_Terminal_(SSH).md

 ## SSH Client on the remote PC

-On the PC from which you want to connect to UDOO Vision choose the client for the OS you use.
+On the PC from which you want to connect to UDOO VISION choose the client for the OS you use.

 <div>
  <ul id="ssh-client" class="nav nav-tabs" role="tablist">